zweilosec/Infosec-Notes/windows-1/windows-basics.md

 If you don't know about Mark Russinovich's amazing tools then go and check them out.
 Many, many use cases for a lot of these tools, from enumeration, persistence, threat-hunting, to ordinary system administration.

+TODO: Add more information about Microsoft Sysinternals (issue [#23](https://github.com/zweilosec/Infosec-Notes/issues/23))
+* Read about each tool and find the ones that work for Red Teaming
-TODO: add highlights about best tools...psexec, accesschk, etc.
+* Add highlights about best tools...psexec, accesschk, etc.
+* Add examples of how to use each in a command-line only environment
+* Link to relevant sections (privilege escalation, enumeration, etc.)

 Sysinternals tools can be linked to directly and run in-memory from [https://live.sysinternals.com/](https://live.sysinternals.com/)